Absentee Ballots and Voting

-As an alternative to completing the form, the voter may write a letter of request for an Absentee Ballot and submit by mail, fax or email to the City Clerk’s office.
+As an alternative to completing the form, voters may write a letter of request for an Absentee Ballot and submit it in-person, by mail, or by email to the City Clerk’s office.
 The letter needs to include all of the following information:

 - Voter’s Full Name